LazyTuba/completion-tracker/README.md

 ### Query the Completion Tracker

     trackster.thing(<tag>)    // returns the thing, if any, stored for the specified tag.

+    trackster.things(<tag>)   // returns the array of whatever has been
+                              // 'held' or 'collected' for the specified tag.

     trackster.count(<tag>)    // returns the count, if any, stored for the specified tag.